phlex-ruby/phlex-rails/README.md

 ### Security 🚨

-If you’ve found a potential security issue, please email [security@phlex.fun](mailto:security@phlex.fun).
+If you suspect you may have found a security vulnerability, please do not open a public issue or pull request.
+Instead, please [send us a private advisory](https://github.com/phlex-ruby/phlex/security/advisories/new).